The problem with all the philosophical theories of humor that I have read is that they are

 be close enough to the cutting edge of what is acceptable, but without stepping over

 the line.
-A joke about religion might work very well in a comedy club, but totally bomb at
+A joke about religion might work very well in a comedy club, but totally bomb

-a Baptist one.
+but not a Baptist one.

 Let’s say our atheist speaker had been delivering his speech at the invitation of a

-church which had agreed to hear representatives from various religious points of view.
+church which had agreed to hear representatives from various religious points of

-well have gasped in awe at the miracle they had just witnessed – which demonstrated
+fundamentalists might well have gasped in awe at the miracle they had just

-God’s displeasure at the speech.
-But it was hilarious to an atheist audience, which
+witnessed - which demonstrated God’s displeasure at the speech.
+But it was

-perceived the event as a pure coincidence.
+hilarious to an atheist audience, which perceived the event as a pure coincidence.

 Recently, Jay Leno tried to make a joke about 9/11.
 It bombed.
 He said, “Oops... too